maxmckenzie/node-api/README.md

 ### Linting the code

-To ensure code quality and consistency, this application is linted using ESLint (AirBnB config).
+To ensure code quality and consistency, this application is linted using [ESLint](http://eslint.org/) (with the AirBnB preset).
 All code should satisfy the linter before being merged.

 ```
 npm run lint
 ```

+You will probably want to set up your code editor to run ESLint automatically.
+If you're using Sublime Text you can use [SublimeLinter](http://sublimelinter.readthedocs.org/en/latest/installation.html).
+Once you have that installed, you should install the [ESLint plugin](https://github.com/roadhump/SublimeLinter-contrib-eslint_d).